AU Honors Program

 We have two main routes for entry into the program.

 - Attend Academic Honors Day if invited and able.
-This event took place on Feb.
-24, 2017, and future events will be held in November each year.
+This event takes place in November each year.

-- Fill out the application and mail in mail in a résumé and letter of recommendation.
+- Fill out the application and include a résumé and letter of recommendation.
 We will consider any interested students.
 Typically, our scholars earn at least 1200 on the SAT (pre-2017, verbal plus math) and at least a 3.5 GPA in high school.

 For more information, contact the Honors Program co-directors.